zhouzhipeng/mailin/README.md

 ### mxdns

 The [mxdns](mxdns) directory contains utilities for looking up IP addresses on DNS based blocklists and for doing reverse dns lookups.

+### mime event

+The [mime-event](mime-event) directory contains an event driven MIME parser.
+This parser can parse MIME messages line by line without allocating memory for the whole message.